dvd-ai/barbershop_web_platform/README.md

 - how to load flyway migrations
 - sending e-mails to users in spring framework
 - storing data in object storage systems like MinIO, AWS S3
-- how to protect the endpoints using spring security
+- the protection of endpoints using spring security
 - using dockerfile, docker compose to automate configuration, build, bootstrap of the app.
-- how to keep track of the app health, using spring actuator, logback, sentry DSN
+- keeping track of the app health, using spring actuator, logback, sentry DSN
-- how to use testcontainers and to test service, controller, database layers
+- using testcontainers and to test service, controller, database layers
 - documenting rest-api, using Spring doc OpenAPI

 ## Prerequisites